AmirHamzahR/DukosiMinesweeper/README.md

 ![architecture](pic/MineCArch.png)

 The overall diagram shows that two application (.exe) is being created, the main game, minesweeper.exe, and the test application, test_application.exe.

+In future cases, the GUI aspect can be implemented using the functions inside the Player.c and Grid.c header files.

 # Instructions